-I'll start with the pros, cloud certifications or certifications in general in IT, this has been a long going debate and just like everything there are upsides and downsides.
+I'll start with the pros, cloud certifications or certifications in general in IT, this has been a long-going debate and just like everything there are upsides and downsides.
 So one of the great benefits of certifications is they provide you a structured learning path to understand a particular cloud provider or technology.
-What I mean by that, let's take an example of AWS Certified Developer Associate certification, if you take that certification, it shows you a structured path on all the tooling that's available in AWS for developers: AWS CodeBuild, CodePipeline, Version Control, etc. and how you might use them.
+What I mean by that, let's take an example of the AWS Certified Developer Associate certification, if you take that certification, it shows you a structured path on all the tooling that's available in AWS for developers: AWS CodeBuild, CodePipeline, Version Control, etc. and how you might use them.

-There's also one very important point Cloud based certification has been a very good way for people to transform their careers, especially if you compare it to traditional degrees, these are lot more affordable.
-And just like me, there are 1000 others who didn't have computer science degrees but were able to pivot into cloud or were able to start their careers in cloud through these certifications.
+There's also one very important point Cloud based certification has been a very good way for people to transform their careers, especially if you compare it to traditional degrees, these are a lot more affordable.
+And just like me, there are 1000 others who didn't have computer science degrees but were able to pivot into the cloud or were able to start their careers in the cloud through these certifications.

-Now, I want to talk about cons.
+Now, I want to talk about the cons.

 One of it being theoretical knowledge.
 I've seen a lot of exam dumps being shared on the Internet.
 And that defies the entire purpose of you learning a new cloud provider or a new skill!
 Because then you're just doing it for the sake of passing the exam and it just doesn't hold any real value, you won't be able to answer some tough questions during interviews if you don't understand the underlying technology.
-I feel like lot of the cloud certifications right now are based on theoretical knowledge and can be cracked through exam dumps or doing practice exams.
+I feel like a lot of the cloud certifications right now are based on theoretical knowledge and can be cracked through exam dumps or doing practice exams.

 So I would say certifications are good for structured learning paths.
-Even if you don't sit these certification exams but just go through the learning path, because you'll get a proper structure on which service to start with first and what are some fundamentals you need.
+Even if you don't sit these certification exams but just go through the learning path because you'll get a proper structure on which service to start with first and what are some fundamentals you need.
 Cons being: People have been cracking certifications without really knowing the underlying fundamentals and just going through practice questions and passing those certifications.
-I think that defies the purpose of you upskilling to get into cloud.
+I think that defies the purpose of you upskilling to get into the cloud.
 That's my take on either certifications in IT or cloud are worth it or not.